milgra/macmediakeyforwarder/README.md

 ---

-Contributors : Michael Dorner (michaeldorner), Matt Chaput (mchaput), Ben Kropf (ben-kropf), Alejandro Iván (alejandroivan), Sungho Lee (sh1217sh)
+Contributors : Michael Dorner (michaeldorner), Matt Chaput (mchaput), Ben Kropf (ben-kropf), Alejandro Iván (alejandroivan), Sungho Lee (sh1217sh), maciboy

 Thank you!!!

 ---

-What's new in version 1.7 build 2:
+What's new in version 1.8 :
+- added pause menu option
-- Added check if iTunes or Spotify are running, if both are not running the new macOS default behavior is used and keys are forwarded to currently active media player
+- added pause automatically menu option : if no music player is running macOS default behavior is used and keys are forwarded to currently active media player
-- German localization
+- german localization
+- added macOS Sierra compatibility if you want explicit music player control there

 What's new in version 1.7 :
 - fast forward/rewind is possible when iTunes is selected explicitly